Thinfinity® Workspace ZTNA Architecture: A Comprehensive Analysis

 Workflow of Thinfinity's ZTNA Architecture

-With the key components and principles in place, the Thinfinity Remote Workspace ZTNA architecture operates as follows:
+With the key components and principles in place, Thinfinity Workspace ZTNA architecture operates as follows:

-1. The user opens an HTML5 browser and accesses the Thinfinity Remote Workspace, requiring no client-side installation.
+1. The user opens an HTML5 browser and accesses the Thinfinity Workspace, requiring no client-side installation.

 2. The user's connection request is directed to the Thinfinity Gateway, which securely manages connections through outbound ports and a cloud tunnel.